Graph Configuration Reference

 See Table Configuration for details.

-dbssert: path
+datassert: path

 pubmed_db: path

-Path to SQLite database with PubMed metadata: - MeSH terms - Authors - Journal information - Publication dates
+Optional path to SQLite database with PubMed metadata: - MeSH terms - Authors - Journal information - Publication dates

-Used to enrich edges with MeSH annotations.
+When provided, this enriches edges with MeSH annotations.

 pmc_db: path

-Path to SQLite database with PubMed Central figure captions.
+Optional path to SQLite database with PubMed Central figure captions.

-Used when provenance specifies PMC publications.
+When provided, this is used when provenance specifies PMC publications.

 Path Resolution